 The Atomium is particularly impressive when lit up at night, and has become an internationally recognized symbol of Brussels.
 It’s located in the Heysel district, a short metro ride from the city centre (we walked, which took us about an hour).

-Tickets cost €16 (in May 2024) which gives you access to the Atomium plus the design museum across the road.
+Tickets cost €17 (in March 2026) which gives you access to the Atomium plus the ADAM – Brussels Design Museum across the road.
 There were queues to buy tickets and then to enter when we went in the morning.
 We’d recommend buying tickets online the day before to skip the queues, and also visiting around lunchtime – it was a lot quieter when we left.

 How long?
 1.5 hours once inside the Atomium.
 More if you’re stopping at the bar/restaurant and more if you go onto the design museum.